LiamPalmqvist/WPF-Acrylic-Background-Demo/README.md

-# This is a README document for a baseline acrylic application in Windows 1X
+# This is a baseline acrylic application in Windows 1X
 This will NOT work in anything BELOW Windows 10

 ### Prerequisites: